 Panama

-Panama’s geographic location and infrastructure make it a perfect base for entrepreneurs looking to do business in Latin America.
-It offers ease of access to some of the highest-ranking ports in the world, low labor costs, and various incentives for foreign entrepreneurs to set up shop.
+The country’s geographic location and infrastructure make it a perfect base in Latin America.
+It offers ease of access to some of the highest-ranking ports in the world, low labor costs, and various incentives for foreign entrepreneurs to set up shop and register a company in Panama.

 One of the ways Panama encourages business is by offering strong intellectual property (IP) protections to individuals and companies.
 If you are doing business in Panama, consider applying for a trademark for your business to protect your ideas and inventions.
-Read on to learn more about applying for a trademark in Panama.
+Read on to learn more about how to register a trademark in Panama.

 In Panama, the process of registering a trademark, like that of obtaining a patent, is carried out before the General Directorate of Industrial Property of the Ministry of Commerce and Industries.
 Similarly to a patent, a trademark offers protection from competitors who might want to use the trademark owner’s products for their own commercial gain.